HauxLee/WebDevPortfolio/README.md

 # WebDevPortfolio

-Welcome to my Web Development Portfolio!
+Welcome to Haoxuan's Web Development Portfolio!
 This repository is a collection of my work in the realm of web and frontend development.
 It showcases a variety of projects, ranging from simple HTML/CSS pages to more complex applications involving JavaScript and modern web frameworks.

 ## Overview